Messier 77

 Messier 77 (M77), also known as NGC 1068 or the Squid Galaxy, is a barred spiral galaxy in the constellation Cetus.
-It is about 47 e6ly away from Earth, and was discovered by Pierre Méchain in 1780, who originally described it as a nebula.
+It is 35 e6ly away from Earth, and was discovered by Pierre Méchain in 1780, who originally described it as a nebula.
 Méchain then communicated his discovery to Charles Messier, who subsequently listed the object in his catalog.
 Both Messier and William Herschel described this galaxy as a star cluster.
 Today, however, the object is known to be a galaxy.
 It is one of the brightest Seyfert galaxies visible from Earth and has a D_{25} isophotal diameter of about 27.70 kpc.

+Messier 77 is considered to part of a galaxy group known as LGG 73.
+It consists of at least 7 galaxies, which are NGC 1055, NGC 1073, UGCA 44, UGC 2302, UGC 2275 and UGC 2162.

 Morphology

-The morphological classification of NGC 1068 in the De Vaucouleurs system is (R)SA(rs)b, where the '(R)' indicates an outer ring-like structure, 'SA' denotes a non-barred spiral, '(rs)' means a transitional inner ring/spiral structure, and 'b' says the spiral arms are moderately wound.
+The morphological classification of Messier 77 in the De Vaucouleurs system is (R)SA(rs)b, where the '(R)' denotes an outer ring-like structure, 'SA' denotes a non-barred spiral, '(rs)' denotes a transitional inner ring/spiral structure, and 'b' denotes the spiral arms are moderately wound.
 Ann et al. (2015) gave it a class of SAa, suggesting tightly wound arms.
 However, infrared images of the inner part of the galaxy reveal a prominent bar not seen in visual light, and for this reason it is now considered a barred spiral.
 Messier 77 is the largest member of a small group of galaxies, which includes NGC 1055, an edge-on spiral galaxy likely twisted by gravitational interactions with Messier 77, and five small irregular galaxies.

 Messier 77 is an active galaxy with an active galactic nucleus (AGN), which is obscured from view by astronomical dust at visible wavelengths.
-The diameter of the molecular disk and hot plasma associated with the obscuring material was first measured at radio wavelengths by the VLBA and VLA.
-The hot dust around the nucleus was subsequently measured in the mid-infrared by the MIDI instrument at the VLTI.
-It is the brightest and one of the closest and best-studied type 2 Seyfert galaxies, forming a prototype of this class.
+The diameter of the molecular disk and hot plasma associated with the obscuring material was first measured at radio wavelengths by the Very Long Baseline Array (VLBA) and the Very Large Array (VLA).
+The hot dust around the nucleus was subsequently measured in the mid-infrared by the MIDI instrument at the Very Large Telescope (VLT) observatory.
+It is one of the brightest, closest, and best-studied type 2 Seyfert galaxies, forming a prototype of this class.